How Much Does A Tiny House Weigh

 • Gross Trailer Weight (GTW).
 This is the weight of the materials your trailer is made from.
 The heavier your building materials are, the more weight is put on your tiny house.
 For instance, a tiny house with steel framing can weigh as much as 60-70%less than a wooden tiny house.

-RELATED: New Jersey Tiny House
+RELATED: Building a Tiny House In Wisconsin

 What Other Things Affect Your Tiny House Weight?